NWSA Founded (1869), Votes for Women

 Women of nobility and wealth were rare, of course.
 The churches could more easily control the poor.
 Before the late 19th and early 20th centuries, a peasant woman in both Catholic and Protestant countries, was not a person.
 A husband could beat his wife, or sell her, take all her property and her children.
-Few occupations outside of wife and mother were open to her.
+Few occupations outside of wife and mother (and prostitute) were open to her.
 Down to the 19th century, women were denied the vote because the law specified only men.
-“No woman was ever known to escape a criminal statute because its language ignored her sex,” wrote lawyer Marilla Marks Ricker in the late 1800s.
-“Shall the word ‘he’ include woman in one set of laws and exclude her in another?”
+"No woman was ever known to escape a criminal statute because its language ignored her sex," wrote lawyer Marilla Marks Ricker in the late 1800s.
+"Shall the word 'he' include woman in one set of laws and exclude her in another?"

 When the churches realized that most of the reform was coming from atheists, agnostics and Quakers, and that women's rights was becoming a ‘fait accompli,' they soon discovered God allowed equality.
 Although they didn't live to see it succeed, the movement that won the vote for women in the US in 1920 was founded by two agnostics, Susan B. Anthony (d.
 1906) and Elizabeth Cady Stanton (d.
 1902), who formed the National Woman Suffrage Association on this date in 1869.